-The sixth edition has focused on allowing students to learn more as they study with the book.
-We have tightened the link between examples in the book and associated spreadsheets and have added exercises and cases in several chapters.
+The fifth edition has focused on building on the changes that were incorporated in the fourth edition.
 We have also added changes based on specific reviewer feedback that we believe significantly improve the book and its use by faculty and students.